flexa-markup-language/flexa-markup-language.github.io/README.md

 FML is a data serialization language.
 It allows to manipulate data in several types.

-## Guides and Documentation

-All documentation of FML can be found [here](https://flexa-markup-language.github.io/).
-It contains all guides and detailed documentation.

 ## Specification

 - **Comments**: FML allows one-line comments.
 Comments start with a hash symbol (`#`).
 E.g. `# This is a comment`.